 Larvae were anesthetized with tricaine and mounted in 1.5% agarose on a glass bottom dish.
-For live imaging of Schwann-cell ablated animals, larvae were mounted in a chamber slide allowing for controls to remain in E3 media while ablated animals were maintained in E3 media plus 2 μ M ronidazole.
-Animals were timelapsed using a 40x or 60x lens on an ix81 Olympus spinning disk confocal in a temperature chamber set to 28°C as previously described75.
-Stacks through the pectoral fin were captured in 1.5 μ m slices with 15-30-minute intervals.
+Animals were timelapsed using a 40× or 60× lens on an ix81 Olympus spinning disk confocal in a temperature chamber set to 28°C as previously described [77].
+Stacks through the pectoral fin were captured in 1.5 $\mu$ m slices with 15- to 30-min intervals.
 Animals were imaged continuously for up to 3 days.
+For live imaging of Schwann cell-ablated animals, larvae were mounted in a chamber slide allowing for controls to remain in E3 media while ablated animals were maintained in E3 media plus 2 $\mu$ m ronidazole.